COMPASS-Center/chistig-placematch/README.md

 ## Terms

-- Treatment type
-  - Control
-  - Appuse only
-  - Venue attendance only
-  - Appuse + venue attendance

-- Partnership type
+We have three types of sexual networks that we are simulating based on partnership types.
+Our three partnership types are:

   - Main
   - Casual
   - One-time

+We then run our chiSTIG simulations to test how disease transmission differs based on behavioral dynamics of our synthetic population.
+The four sets of experiments we define as _treatment types_ and are as follows:

+  - Control - does not take into consideration of agents attending and colocating at venues, or using apps
+  - Appuse only -  *does not* take into consideration of agents attending and colocating at venues; *does* consider colocating virtually based on app use
+  - Venue attendance only - takes into consideration of agents attending and colocating at venues; *does not* consider colocating virtually based on app use
+  - Appuse + venue attendance - takes into consideration of agents attending and colocating at venues *and* colocating virtually based on app use

 # Structure of repo

 ## List of required files for our repository